 The reasons for this are varied, but a great deal is due to:

-- People believing that they do, but Business Cases not actually containing specific benefits at all.
+- Despite people believing that they do, Business Cases not actually containing specific benefits at all.

 - Poor definition of the business goals of projects.